By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 The five-day Salkantay Trail, which connects Cusco to Machu Picchu, is the most popular alternative to the classic Inca Trail.
 The trail starts at the village of Mollepata, a few miles from Cusco, and negotiates 45mi (72.5km) of Andean peaks, cloud forest, and lowland jungle.

 The trade-off is huge: the chance to hike in relative solitude past awe-inspiring Salkantay Mountain (20,569 ft or 6,269m) and through valleys studded with ruins.
-The five-day tour costs around S/.
-1,779 or US $550 (based on nine trekkers).
+A five-day tour with overnights in tents costs around S/.
+2,215 or US $590.

-For travelers that prefer more creature comforts, this hike provides the option of staying in high-end mountain lodges (with plush duvets, eggs over easy, and wine lists).
+For travelers that prefer more creature comforts, this hike provides the option of glamping in eco-domes or staying in high-end mountain lodges (with plush duvets, eggs over easy, and wine lists).
 But prices are high-end too, from S/.
-10,350 (US $3,200)
+3,000 to 13,140 (US $800 t0 $3,500).

 No permits or guides are required for the Salkantay trek, but you’ll still need to purchase an entrance ticket to Machu Picchu (around S/.
-226 or
+150 or US $40), which your tour group will arrange.
+Independent hikers can organize permits for Machu Picchu in advance through the official Peruvian Ministry of Culture website.

 Located within the Sacred Valley, the Ancascocha Trek to Machu Picchu yields similar scenery to the classic Inca Trail, but with little tourist traffic and the chance to explore recently excavated ruins en route.